iechor/docs/content/storage/storagedriver/device-mapper-driver.md

 device at `/dev/xvdf` with enough free space to complete the task.
 The device identifier and volume sizes may be different in your environment and you should substitute your own values throughout the procedure.
-The procedure also assumes that the Docker daemon is in the `stopped` state.
+The procedure also assumes that the iEchor daemon is in the `stopped` state.

 1. Identify the block device you want to use.
 The device is located under `/dev/` (such as `/dev/xvdf`) and needs enough free space to store the images and container layers for the workloads that host runs.
     A solid state drive is ideal.

-2. Stop Docker.
+2. Stop iEchor.

     ```console
-    $ sudo systemctl stop docker
+    $ sudo systemctl stop iechor
     ```

 3. Install the following packages: